Industrial Select Sector SPDR Fund

 XLIETFAI Summary

-Industrial Select Sector SPDR Fund (XLI) is showing an interesting divergence
+Industrial Select Sector SPDR Fund (XLI) is in a relatively unremarkable position right now

 Market Positioning